-Following recovery from phase 2 therapy (neutrophils 0.75×10^{-9} /l and platelets to 75×10^{-9} /l), remission should be confirmed by morphological bone marrow examination (please don't forget to send a specimen centrally for MRD examination - see section 8.2.1 and Appendix 7 for full details).
+Following recovery from phase 2 therapy (neutrophils $>0.75 \times 10^9$ /l and platelets $>75 \times 10^9$ /l), remission should be confirmed by morphological bone marrow examination (please don't forget to send a specimen centrally for MRD examination - see section 8.2.1 and Appendix 7 for full details).
 This is the absolute minimum count recovery needed for adequate assessment of response and of MRD.
-Hence the bone marrow aspirate to assess MRD may be postponed for a few more days after reaching this level and can be carried out once the patient has been admitted to begin the next course of therapy, to make sure there is adequate cellularity for the end of phase assessment in order to confirm CR with count recovery.
+BM to assess MRD at the end of phase 2 should be carried out as soon as counts have recovered sufficiently to give an adequate specimen.
+If the patient has no high risk factors at diagnosis, the MRD result is the only risk-stratifying factor, so due consideration must be given to making an extremely timely evaluation as soon as bone marrow has recovered.
 Please indicate the peripheral blood counts on the form when you submit specimens for central analysis.